caschi/Genpoly/README.md

 # Genpoly - Stefano Caschi - 1997
-A command-line tool for creating random Simple Closed Polygons.
+A command-line tool for creating Simple Closed Polygons randomly.
-Output is in ascii or image binary (hips format).
+Output format is in ascii or in image binary (hips format).
-You can find the bibliography and the complete explanation in italian language here: http://caschi.org/projects_publications/GENPOLY.pdf
+Bibliography and the complete explanation in italian language is here: http://caschi.org/projects_publications/GENPOLY.pdf